Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 > **IMPORTANT:** This procedure is only needed when upgrading CSM, not performing a fresh install.
 This procedure should be run after CSM has been fully upgraded including the discovery job.

-### Procedure

 1. In CSM 1.0 and earlier releases, the `hms-discovery` job and RTS treated all PDUs as if were made by ServerTech.
 After the upgrade to CSM 1.2, RTS will still think the HPE PDUs in the system are ServerTech PDUs.
 Remove these erroneous HPE PDU entries for RTS from Vault.

     1. Get Vault password and create Vault alias.

         ```bash
-        VAULT_PASSWD=$(kubectl -n vault get secrets cray-vault-unseal-keys -o json | jq -r '.data["vault-root"]' |  base64 -d)
+        ncn# VAULT_PASSWD=$(kubectl -n vault get secrets cray-vault-unseal-keys -o json | jq -r '.data["vault-root"]' |  base64 -d)
-        alias vault='kubectl -n vault exec -i cray-vault-0 -c vault -- env VAULT_TOKEN=$VAULT_PASSWD VAULT_ADDR=http://127.0.0.1:8200 VAULT_FORMAT=json vault'
+        ncn# alias vault='kubectl -n vault exec -i cray-vault-0 -c vault -- env VAULT_TOKEN=$VAULT_PASSWD VAULT_ADDR=http://127.0.0.1:8200 VAULT_FORMAT=json vault'
         ```

     1. Identify HPE PDUs known by RTS:

         ```bash
-        vault kv list secret/pdu-creds
+        ncn# vault kv list secret/pdu-creds
         ```

         Example output: